bayashi/actually/README.md

 ## Fail reports

-Developers actually spend a lot of time dealing with failing tests, so `actually` can shorten that time.
+We spend a lot of time dealing with failing tests, so `actually` can shorten that time.

 This is an example of simple fail report:

 ```
 nil_test.go:28:
-            Trace:          /path/to/src/github.com/bayashi/actually/nil.go:19
-                                    /path/to/src/github.com/bayashi/actually/nil_test.go:28
+            Trace:          /path/to/src/github.com/bayashi/actually/nil_test.go:28
             Function:       TestNil()
             Expected:       <nil>
             Actually got:   Type:string, ""